Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Today the castle looks more like a large palazzo than a Norman castle.
 This is because the distinctive Norman features, crenellated towers and a drawbridge, were removed or altered in the 16th century when the castle became the baronial seat of the Doria family.
 For example, the drawbridge was replaced by an arched bridge that links the castle’s entrance to Corso Vittorio Emanuele.
 Walk up to the castle entrance to see the superb views over the ravines from the bridge.
 Then take the steps down to the Villagio Rivolta.

 Below the castle and in amongst the buildings right on the edge of Rione di Casale you can not miss an eye-catching gabled façade and bell tower.
-These are the noticeable features of 16th century church, Chiesa Matrice.
+These are the noticeable features of 16th century church, Chiesa Madre.
 A church that for centuries has had a special place in the religious traditions and history of Ginosa.

-Do not let the seemingly out of the way location of Chiesa Matrice lead you to think this is an insignificant church.
+Do not let the seemingly out of the way location of Chiesa Madre lead you to think this is an insignificant church.
 Everything about this sacred space is intimately linked to the changing historical fortunes and allegiances of Ginosa.
 Construction of the church began towards the end of the 15th century to appease French soldiers.
 At the time, Ginosa was caught up in the Italian Wars – a series of conflicts that involved most of the major states of western Europe fight for territory and power.

 Giambattista Doria not only enlisted French architects to build the church, he also had it dedicated to a prominent French Saint, Martin of Tours.
 Take a closer look at the fading painting on the front façade beneath the rose window.
 It is thought to represent the legend of Martin’s Cloak.
 Martin is depicted on horseback cutting his cloak in two, one half of which he gave to the poor, nude beggar he is said to have encountered at the gates of Amiens.